RUC-GSAI/YuLan-IR/RETA-LLM/readme.md

    `file name(without ".html") \t url`

    We give example data and url_file in `sample_data.zip` and `sample_url.txt`.
-   Follow the usage guidelines, you can build a RUC-admission-assistant using them.
+   Follow the usage guidelines, you can build a RUC-enrollment-assistant using them.
    ```
    unzip sample_data.zip
    mv sample_data raw_data